JhongC/IntuneDocs/intune/device-passcode-reset.md

 ## Remove iOS passcodes

 Instead of being reset, passcodes are removed from iOS devices.
 If there's a passcode compliance policy set, the device will prompt the user to set a new passcode in Settings.
+This feature is only available for company owned devices.
+Passcodes cannot be removed for personal devices.

 ## Next steps